-- Consumption – consider the fuel consumption of any car you’re looking to buy.
-The bigger the engine, the more fuel it will use in general.
+- Efficiency – consider the fuel consumption of any car you’re looking to buy.
+As a general rule, the bigger the engine, the more fuel it will use.

-- Heavy items – don’t leave heavy things in the car if you don’t need them to be there, and take off roof racks if you’re not using them.
+- Heavy items – don’t leave heavy things in the car and take off roof racks if you’re not using them.
 The heavier the car, the more fuel it will use.

 - Shopping – supermarkets often have very competitive fuel prices, and you can sometimes build up reward points to spend on other shopping.